robogamer9849/J.A.R.V.I.C.--no-ollama-/README.md

     opening apps: as you defined in the config

-    searching with you default browser (firefox-based browsers only)
+    searching with your default browser (firefox-based browsers only)

     Notifications and system info display